-According to IBM research, by 2020 US analyst and data jobs will grow 15% to an amazing 2.35 million positions.
-It seems the more data we generate there is a need for more people to make sense of it.
+According to IBM research, by 2020 US analysts and data jobs will grow 15% to an amazing 2.35 million positions.
+It seems the more data we generate there is need for more people to make sense of it.
 What’s wrong with this picture?
 The more technology we have – better computers, more software options, smart machines – we still need more and more people?

 It’s no secret that understanding consumers today still relies on human efforts; you still need experts to design surveys or focus groups or train AI machines to search for patterns in data.
 And like any other industry that relies on manual labor, data analytics is slow and shallow, as well, delivering, at best, a shallow understanding of consumers in an untimely manner.